scaleoutsystems/fedn-cpp-client/README.md

     popd

 #### Build the client executable
 Now that the library is built, we can build the client executable.
-Here we show how to build the example client `my_client`, but the process is analogous for any FEDn C++ client file.
+Here we show how to build the example client `my-client`, but the process is analogous for any FEDn C++ client file.
 Standing in the `examples` folder:

     mkdir -p build
     cd build